Skip to main content

 • Classical and quantum network information theory

-To study these topics, I use tools from representation theory and group theory, matrix analysis, convex optimization (in particular semidefinite programming), global optimization, and machine learning.
+To study these topics, I use tools from representation theory and group theory, matrix analysis, and convex optimization (in particular semidefinite programming).

 Education